-Letting in Winter
+Letting Property in the Winter

 Demand for rental property has never been higher, and while holiday homes in rural parts of the country are exceptionally desirable for second-home buyers, rental property has seen the biggest jumps in urban areas.
 Estate and lettings agent Barrows and Forrester recently examined the levels of rental demand across the UK, and came up with some surprising results*.